 Heritage and traditional watchmaking materials should not be forgotten, but let us not forget the original purpose of clocks and timepieces.
 Of course, watchmakers should pay homage to the past, and in that regard not every timepiece produced needs to have the absolute highest level of timekeeping technology.
 However, it should be the duty of every serious watchmaking brand to allocate at least some money to advanced watchmaking, and that means silicon.
 Even in this day and age, pushing mechanical watchmaking forward is still a priority, and this means silicon cannot be dismissed.

 Silicon is now being utilized and/or researched by manufactures such as Omega, Rolex, Jaeger-LeCoultre, Girard-Peregaux, Hublot, Patek Philippe, Ulysse Nardin and many more.
 At the present, silicon may not be as cost effective as traditional methods for fabricating crucial watch components.
 However, it is clear that silicon has helped advance “chronometry” in numerous ways — and is here to stay.
-Aesthetics and advanced complications are of course crucial to selling watches, but the basics of timekeeping must continue to be addressed and pushed forward - even it if the technology we have is good enough - and the brands who work with silicon are doing it.
+Aesthetics and advanced complications are of course crucial to selling watches, but the basics of timekeeping must continue to be addressed and pushed forward - even it if the technology we have is good enough.